JoeyC-Dev/aks-example/aks-keda-http-addon/README.md

 - One AKS instance with approuting and keda
 - One Azure Load Testing instance

+> [!NOTE]
-> Note: This script will use `nip.io` as external ip-to-domain service in Ingress for Load Testing.
+> This script will use `nip.io` as external ip-to-domain service in Ingress for Load Testing, which is not under control.